incoresemi/chromite_uatg_tests/modules/branch_predictor/issues.rst

     we require for the test to pass.
   * **Cheking if 'ALL' BHT entries are updated properly:** This test checks if all the BHT entries get updated properly (as shown in the FSM).
 Currently, the intractability of the BHT updation makes it difficult to perform this test.

+- The assembler tends to optimize the calls and returns.
+This makes it difficult to create tests which would invlove numerous calls and returns for testing the functioning of the RAS.

 Closed issues
 =============